kdrapel/x96mini_linux/README.md

 * I managed to install Hyperion (ambient light/leds manager) as well and run it (the portal was working, I did not go further with the integration of actual lighting hardware).
 It was done through packages provided by apt-get.
 More info about Hyperion at https://github.com/hyperion-project/hyperion.ng

 ## Wifi Setup
-* March 2023 - I managed to make the Wifi work as it was more convenient for me.
+March 2023 - I managed to make the Wifi work as it was more convenient for me.
 Instructions are available here: https://forum.armbian.com/topic/20210-x96-mini-s905x-builtin-wifi-chipset-rtl8189es-working-with-recompilation/

 This applies if your chipset is a RTL8189ES (Realtek).
+We will build the module ourselves, note that the compilation takes a rather long time (close to 10 minutes).

 ### Required files
 * You need to download the file called ''linux-headers-current-arm-64_20.10_arm64.deb''.
 Link: https://github.com/armbian/upload/blob/apt.armbian.com/debs/linux-headers-current-arm-64_20.10_arm64.deb